disintar/toncli/src/toncli/projects/nft_item/README.md

   This project is aimed mostly at testing and development of your own nft item contrat to be then used with *nft_collection*.

-  However, deploying collection-less NFT is still posslibe.
+  However, deploying collection-less NFT is still possible.

 -   Set *coll_raw* address to *addr_none*.
   `0 2 u,` instead of `coll_raw Addr,` would be the